Netcentric/accesscontroltool/README.md

 # Building the packages from source

-If needed you can [build the ACTool yourself](docs/BuildPackage.md).
+If needed you can [build the AC Tool yourself](docs/BuildPackage.md).

 # License

-The ACTool is licensed under the [Eclipse Public License - v 1.0](LICENSE.txt).
+The AC Tool is licensed under the [Eclipse Public License - v 1.0](LICENSE.txt).